 After teaching the teacher will be able to compare the student 's learning outcomes with the learning objectives, that she had defined before the teaching begun.

-Particularly distributing tools are relevant within the monological form of teaching, where the transfer of information from teacher to student is a key element.
+Particularly distributing learning tools are relevant within the monological form of teaching, where the transfer of information from teacher to student is a key element.
 In relation to the evaluation of students' learning outcomes, tools for giving standardized tests are also relevant in this form of teaching.

 The dialogical form of teaching

 In the dialogical form of teaching the goal is, for the student's innate knowledge to be developed in dialogue with the teacher's voice and knowledge.
-In the dialogical form of teaching, the student is trying his own knowledge and experience against society's (dominant) knowledge, and the teacher acts as a supervisor and guide in this process.
+In the dialogical form of teaching, the student is trying his own knowledge and experience against society's (existing) knowledge, and the teacher acts as a supervisor and guide in this process.
 Communication within this form of teaching thus becomes dialogical , and is controlled primarily by the student's own voice.

 The teacher chooses a subject matter, which could make it possible for the student to experience what is relevant within the field, and to define and solve authentical tasks.
 In the learning situation, the student chooses to work with the parts of the subject matter, that he finds relevant, and he uses this part of the subject matter as a basis for solving the given tasks.
 If there is not enough help to get from the subject matter in relation to solving the tasks, he contacts the teacher, who will then act as a guide.